reflectcal/reflectcal/README.md

   b.
 Under API and auth/Credentials menu, create new Client ID with Web application bullet point.

   c.
+In field "Authorized JavaScript origins" put [http://localhost:3000/](http://localhost:3000/).

+  d.
+In field "Authorized redirect URIs" put [http://localhost:3000/auth/google/callback](http://localhost:3000/auth/google/callback ).
+Note that you may insert your own part instead of http://localhost:3000.

+  e.
 Dowload JSON file and put it in your application root, near app.js.

 6. Compile from sources.